 Sony is one of the companies that signed a pledge to release a Qualcomm-powered 5G phone in 2019, though no concrete information about these plans are available.

-Xiaomi is one of the companies that signed a pledge to release a Qualcomm-powered 5G phone in 2019, though no concrete information about these plans are available.
-Xiaomi has started focusing on the US market recently, with the release of the Pocophone F1.
+Traditionally, Xiaomi phones lack the LTE bands to be useful in the US, though the company has started focusing on the US market recently, with the release of the Pocophone F1.

-ZTE is one of the companies that signed a pledge to release a Qualcomm-powered 5G phone in 2019, though the company is struggling to survive, as pressure from the US government left it unable to purchase chips from Qualcomm for an extended period of time in 2018.
-While the company was granted a reprieve, it is unclear how this supply chain disruption has impacted ZTE's product release schedule.
+ZTE is on uneven ground, as pressure from the US government left it unable to purchase chips from Qualcomm for an extended period of time in 2018.
+While the company was granted a reprieve, it is unclear how this disruption has impacted ZTE's product release schedule.

 Who is making 5G modems for smartphones?

 Industry leader Qualcomm is developing its X50 modem, which the company touts as being capable of up to 5 Gbps download speeds.
-Qualcomm is generally the SoC (system on a chip) vendor used by most mainstream Android device manufacturers.
+Qualcomm is generally the SoC (system on a chip) vendor used by most mainstream Android device manufacturers in the United States.

 How do I get a 5G smartphone?